Unilever’s SWOT Analysis & Recommendations

 3. Dependence on retailers

 One of Unilever’s weaknesses is the imitable nature of its products.
-For example, even though the company heavily invests in its product development processes, other firms can imitate Dove and Rexona products.
-Also, in spite of its broad product mix, Unilever is weak because of limited diversification in businesses outside the consumer goods industry.
-Moreover, the company lacks direct strong influence on consumers, considering that retailers are the ones who directly affect buyers.
+For example, even though the company heavily invests in its product development processes, other firms can imitate some qualities of Dove and Rexona products.
+Also, despite its broad product mix, Unilever is weak because of limited diversification in businesses outside the consumer goods industry.
+Moreover, the company lacks a direct strong influence on consumers, considering that retailers are the ones who directly affect buyers.
 Thus, based on the internal strategic factors in this section of the SWOT analysis of Unilever, the weaknesses emphasize the importance of diversification, innovation, and enhanced marketing efforts.

 Unilever must take advantage of growth opportunities in consumer goods markets around the world.
 This section of the SWOT analysis determines such opportunities or external strategic factors that can facilitate business development.
-The following opportunities are significant in Unilever’s external environment:
+The following are Unilever’s opportunities:

 1. Business diversification